nogibjj/kh509_individualproject2/README.md

 - `test`: Runs the project's test suite using `cargo test`.
 - `run`: Launches the project with `cargo run`.
 - `all`: Combines the tasks `format`, `lint`, `test`, and `run` to perform all common project tasks in sequence.

+### Further Work:
+As this was an introduction project, I am still beginning to understand Rust's syntax.
+I would have wanted to allow the fruits list to keep its additions and removals so one can forever,add, and remove and then save the list.
+This would be a great tool for someone to hold their grocery list somewhere.